olszowka/Zambia/README.md

 Other software which can work with Zambia
 * https://github.com/pselkirk/conguide, a tool for producing a printable pocket program in InDesign from Zambia, including a schedule grid
 * KonOpas (https://github.com/eemeli/konopas), a free tool for publishing the schedule to mobile devices

-## Notice
-Latest version of HEAD (master) is still "beta" testing migration to PHP 7.